Who We Are

 - We gladly welcome donors and potential donors to visit Peru and to observe the work we do.
 Visitors may participate in our community meetings and talk to the beneficiaries of our work.
 Contact us if you are interested in arranging a visit.

-- We employ no fundraising gimmicks: no free address labels, no pictures of starving kids intended to tug at your heartstrings, no one-week matching funds.
+- We employ no fundraising gimmicks: no free address labels, no pictures of starving kids intended to tug at your heartstrings.
 We explain the need.
 We appeal to your desire to help those in need, but to do so in a way that respects the dignity of all persons, those who give help and those who receive it.